-It has been noted by some experts that the stele may not in fact date to the reign of Tuthmosis.
-It is possible that it is a replacement for an earlier stele or that it was placed there some time after to enhance the reputation of either the pharaoh or the Sphinx itself.
-The Stele itself is actually the lintel of a doorway from the mortuary temple of Khafre’s Pyramid.
+It has been noted by some experts that the stele may not, in fact, date to the reign of Tuthmosis.
+It is possible that it is a replacement for an earlier stele, or that it was placed there some time after to enhance the reputation of either the pharaoh or the Sphinx itself.
+The Stele is actually the lintel of a doorway from the mortuary temple of Khafre’s Pyramid.

 The offering scenes

 (spoken by the Sphinx) “I give strength to the Lord of the Two Lands, Thutmosis, the appearance of appearances”.